AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-semantic-layers-text-to-sql.md

 ## Conclusion

 Text-to-SQL without a semantic layer is an interesting demo.
 Text-to-SQL grounded in a well-maintained semantic model is an enterprise capability.
-The jump from 40% to 85–95% accuracy isn't free—it requires investment in defining metrics, maintaining synonyms, and extending semantic model coverage as the business evolves.
+The jump from 40% to 85–95% accuracy isn't free, it requires investment in defining metrics, maintaining synonyms, and extending semantic model coverage as the business evolves.
 But that investment is far lower than the alternative: building and maintaining approval workflows for every AI-generated SQL query that analytics users need reviewed before acting on.

-Dremio's integrated approach—native semantic layer, automatic Reflection acceleration, AI-assisted metadata generation, and cross-engine governance—offers a particularly compelling path for organizations building on Iceberg lakehouses.
+Dremio's integrated approach, native semantic layer, automatic Reflection acceleration, AI-assisted metadata generation, and cross-engine governance, offers a particularly compelling path for organizations building on Iceberg lakehouses.
 For Snowflake-native shops, Cortex Analyst provides managed text-to-SQL without infrastructure overhead.
 For multi-warehouse environments with analytics engineering teams, dbt Semantic Layer provides the best portability and code-first governance.

 The semantic layer turns AI-generated analytics from a liability into a controlled surface.
 That's the version enterprise teams can actually trust.